-- 1. Contact Information; - 2.
-Education and training: Provide institution, major/area, degree, and year for undergraduate, graduate, and postdoctoral training; - Research and Professional Experience: Beginning with the current position, list professional/academic positions in chronological order with a brief description.
-List all current academic, professional, or institutional appointments, foreign or domestic, at the applicant institution or elsewhere, whether or not remuneration is received, and, whether full-time, part-time, or voluntary; - 4.
-Awards and honors;
+- 1. Contact information; - 2.
+Education and training: Provide name of institution, major/area, degree, and year for undergraduate, graduate, and postdoctoral training; - Research and professional experience: Beginning with the current position, list professional/academic positions in chronological order with a brief description.
+List all current academic, professional, or institutional appointments, foreign or domestic, at the applicant institution or elsewhere, whether or not remuneration is received, and, whether full-time, part-time, or voluntary;